jakoubek/feragstring-php/README.md

 ## Need commercial support?

-I offer commercial support for newspaper companies who want to setup their own FERAG string/TSL file generation.
+I offer commercial support for newspaper companies or printing plants who want to set up their own FERAG string/TSL file generation.

 See https://www.jakoubek.net/ferag-string-erzeugen (German) or write an email to <a href="mailto:info@jakoubek.net">info@jakoubek.net</a>.